 Following the 2008 crisis, Switzerland launched a legislative project to create uniform competitive conditions for financial intermediaries and improve client protection.

-Swiss Parliament adopted the FinIA on 15 June 2018.
+Swiss Parliament adopted the FinSA on 15 June 2018.

-The FinIA is part of the new financial market architecture and sets the authorization conditions and organisational requirements for financial institutions for prudential (official) supervision.
+The FinSA is part of the new financial market architecture and contains rules for offering financial services and distributing financial instruments.

-On 24 October 2018, the Swiss Federal Counsel initiated the consultation on ordinances containing the implementing provisions for the FinIA.
+On 24 October 2018, the Swiss Federal Counsel initiated the consultation on the ordinances containing the implementing provisions for the FinSA.

-The FinIA is to enter into force together with the implementing ordinances on 1 January 2020.
+The FinSA is to enter into force together with the Counsel’s implementing ordinances on 1 January 2020.

 The background of the proposed rules

 Following the 2008 crisis, Switzerland launched a legislative project to create uniform competitive conditions for financial intermediaries and improve client protection.
-The Financial Institutions Act (FinIA) is part of the new financial market architecture, which covers four areas:
+The Financial Services Act (FinSA) is part of the new financial market architecture, which covers four areas:

 Supervision, governed by the Financial Market Supervision Act, which entered into force on 1 January 2009